Qoosim/rails_toy_app/README.md

 This is another quick, short project praciting the creation of a Ruby on Rails web app.

-Included in the scope of this blog is:
+Included in the scope of this project is:
   - Creation of users
   - Creation of posts
   - Destruction of users and posts